noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 Emerging cellular technologies such as 5G utilise significantly higher frequencies such as 24GHz (Team Celona, 2022).
 An extention to this investigation could determine the effects of these higher energy and frequency waves on humans.

+Considering this, the answer to the research question

 # Real Sources
 # **REMEMBER TO CITE THE PDF's**